agathoklisx/libved/README.md

 /* TO DO
    Seriously!
 Please do not use this on sensitive documents.
-There are many conditions that i know and for certain quite many that i don't know, that it might need to be handled.
+There are many conditions that i know and for certain quite many that i don't know, that they might need to be handled.
    The bad thing here is that there is a workflow and in that workflow range i fix things or develop things.
 But for sure there are conditions or combinations of them out of this workflow.